muratk3n/thirdwave/en/2021/03/power-of-nations-beckley.md

 side and seized the German-controlled city of Qingdao on China’s Shandong Peninsula.
-Japan then presented China with the infamous “Twenty-One Demands,” which basically called for China to become a Japanese ward.76 The United States forced Japan to abandon its most punishing demands, but Japan still extracted substantial territorial and economic concessions from China.
+Japan then presented China with the infamous “Twenty-One Demands,” which basically called for China to become a Japanese ward.
+The United States forced Japan to abandon its most punishing demands, but Japan still extracted substantial territorial and economic concessions from China.